wsp-for-aws/woocommerce/README.md

 There is an WooCommerce docker image.
 You can run it as you want, but it's better to use WSP AWS (https://wsp-aws.io).
+# How image works

+Image consists of two logical parts, a Wordpress installer and a web server serving the installed website.
+When the container starts, it checks for the presence of the installed website on an external volume.
+If the website is not installed, the flag is captured.
+At this time, other containers running in parallel are in a waiting mode, and only one container performs the installation.
+The process of installing WordPress require a real-time database connection, the site starts immediately after installation and demo data is populated, and then the installed site is copied to an external volume (AWS EFS) which takes 150-180 seconds.
+The temporary Apache is stopped and the second flag of successful installation is set.
+The container then switches to site display mode by changing the site directory from internal to external volume.
+Other containers, if running in parallel, can switch from wait mode to display mode once they see the successful installation flag.
+The same will happen with all newly launched containers, they will bypass the installation and immediately start serving the site from the external volume.

 # How to use the stress test